-For undergraduate students whose needs are not met by the formal majors and degrees offered at UNCG, a special curriculum option-called Plan II-allows students to design their own course of study in consultation with appropriate faculty.
+For undergraduate students whose needs are not met by the formal majors and degrees offered at UNCG, a special curriculum option-called Plan II (See Form I in the Curriculm Guide) -allows students to design their own course of study in consultation with appropriate faculty.
 Students must meet the minimum admission requirements for the primary departmental programs included in the Plan II.
 The Plan II program must be fully approved by the faculty, the Director of Student Academic Services, and the UCC in order for a degree to be awarded.
 Additional information and proposal guidelines are provided in this Guide (see Table of Contents).